jomolesk/reference-architectures/docs/virtual-machines-linux/single-vm.md

 3. Wait for the deployment to complete.
 4. The parameter files include a hard-coded administrator user name and password, and it is strongly recommended that you immediately change both.
 Click on the VM named `ra-single-vm0 `in the Azure portal.
 Then, click on **Reset password** in the **Support + troubleshooting** section.
 Select **Reset password** in the **Mode** dropdown box, then select a new **User name** and **Password**.
 Click the **Update** button to persist the new user name and password.

-## Next steps
-In order for the [SLA for Virtual Machines][vm-sla] to apply, you must deploy two or more instances in an Availability Set.
-For more information, see [Running multiple VMs on Azure][multi-vm].

 <!-- links -->
 [multi-vm]: ../virtual-machines-windows/multi-vm.md?toc=%2fazure%2farchitecture%24virtual-machines-linux%2f/toc.json